dibyendumajumdar/ravi/llvmbinding/README.rst

 automatically attached.
 You can get hold of the module as shown below::

   -- Get hold of the module
-  -- as we will create the fib function as an
-  -- iternal function
   local module = mainfunc:module()

 Other native functions may be created within the same module as normal.
 However